daattali/beautiful-jekyll/_posts/2017-09-16-teleportation-2.md

 # Enough with Math, get me teleported!

 Okay, but really, you can't escape the math!
-There is a lot it ahead.
+There is a lot of it ahead.

 ![](https://media.giphy.com/media/l0K4cW9NQjrOlhy2Q/giphy.gif)